SUDDEN DESU

 There’s a genuine thrill (at least for me) in reverse engineering a bunch of assembly to find a code that probably very few people know about, or may have been otherwise completely lost to time.
 Things like this, to me, are the very essence of digital archaeology: digging down into old code to find the parts that are hidden away and revealing not only more about the development of the game but a part of video game history.
 But I digress, so without further rambling, here is the debug code for Akamaru Q Joushou:

-From the Settings Menu, go to Option.
-Hold P2 Right for about two seconds, then quickly press P2 Left + P2 Button.
-You should hear an 'Okay!' voice sound effect.
+From the Settings Menu, choose “Option”.
+On the Program Test Page 0 screen, hold P2 Right for about two seconds, then quickly press P2 Left + P2 Button.
+You should hear an ‘Okay!’ voice sound effect.
 You can now press P1 Left or Right to cycle through the debug menus.

-Behold...
-Not one, not two, not three... but EIGHT pages of debug options!
+Behold… Not one, not two, not three… but EIGHT pages of debugging tools!
 The great majority of these are tests of the quiz modes and mini games.
-I'm not going to bother doing translations for all the lines of text, since they're the names of the quizzes/games, and not really related to anything debugging or hidden.
-(If there's enough interest, I can do a full translation, though.)
-I'll go over a few of the interesting bits though.
+I’m not going to bother doing translations for all the lines of text, since they’re the names of the quizzes/games, and not really related to anything debugging or hidden.
+I’ll go over a few of the interesting bits though.

 Note that for many of the game mode tests, there is a setup screen that appears before the game loads: